adamgian/minify-selectors/crates/parse_selectors/info.md

 </td></tr>
 </table>

-As long as the selector name is valid (see above), minify-selectors will process it.
+As long as the selector name is valid (see above section: "What constitutes a valid identifier?"), minify-selectors will process it.

 <table>
 <tr><td><p><sub>Source:</sub></p>